 Procrastination is a serious problem that reduces one’s productivity.
 Very often it drains one off their energy when tight deadlines are at play.
 Despite that, the majority of people tend to procrastinate occasionally.

-Time management gurus may have solid advice on how to fight procrastination, but it may be important to stop once in a while and ask yourself why you feel the need to procrastinate.
+Time management gurus may have solid advice on how to fight procrastination, but it may be important to stop and ask yourself why you feel the need to procrastinate in the first place.

 - Procrastination may often be a sign that you lack motivation.
-So it is important to analyze whether the task you are working on is important enough or question the reasons that are driving you.
-Sometimes you will need to work on your motivation, so that it will help you finish your task with ease.
+Analyze whether the task you are working on is important enough.
+Question the reasons that are driving you.
+Sometimes you will need to work on your motivation, to be able to finish your task with ease.

 - Have you ever considered yourself a perfectionist?
 Could it be that you delay something because you feel you cannot do it in the best possible way?
 Or perhaps you feel that you need to get the best results, and this requires more time?

-- Remember to formulate your tasks in a way so that you could finish them within half an hour.
-This is probably the best advice to avoid procrastination and the best way to organize your work.
+- Formulate your tasks in a way so that you could finish them within half an hour.
+This is probably the way to organize your work.